thehackermonk/Hackathon-Solutions/Wrong Subtraction/WrongSubtration.rst

 You are given an integer number *n*.
 Tanya will subtract one from it *k* times.
 Your task is to print the result after all *k* subtractions.

-It is guaranteed that the result will be positive integer number.
+It is guaranteed that the result will be a positive integer number.

 **Input**
 -----